magovansh9/Lingoland/README.md

 # Lingoland

-Lingoland is a collaborative MERN application for language learning communities
+Lingoland is a collaborative MERN application for language learning communities.

 ## Motivation